Bittermens can now be shipped to every state and worldwide!

 3/4 oz Carpano Antica

-1 dash Bittermens Xocolatl Bitters
+1 dash Bittermens Xocolatl Mole Bitters

-Stir and serve up in a cocktail glass with an orange twist
+Stir and serve up in a cocktail glass with an orange twist.

 Chocolate Martica